Slimefun/Slimefun4/docs/sop/update.md

   * Ore washer
   * Coal generator

 It is important to verify heads are still working (part of energy network and the coal generator).
-If head skins are not loading it may not be due to a glitch: rate-limiting is also a thing.
-Consider asking in the [Discord](https://discord.gg/slimefun) if you are not sure what the cause may be.
+If head skins are not loading, consider it as a bug: try figuring out what the issue is, and ask in the [Discord](https://discord.gg/slimefun) if you are not sure what the cause may be.

 Also make sure to verify that there's no errors in console, any errors here should be investigated and fixed.